 Nifty to open on flat to positive note led by strong Asian cues: ICICIdirect

 Nifty is likely to open flat to positive on the back of strong Asian cues.
-Buy Nifty in the range of 9930-9940 for target of 9990, stop loss: 9908, says ICICIdirect.
+Buy Nifty in range of 9930-9940 for target of 9982, stop loss: 9908, says a report by ICICIdirect.

 ICICIdirect's Derivative Report: